cmdr-nova/cmdr-nova.github.io/_posts/2024-11-26-testing-auto-posting-to-sharkey.md

 #    username: cmdr_nova
 #    id: 113549974187112151
 ---
-If I've done this correctly, this post should go directly to my Sharkey account after I hit the commit button and the build process completes.
+If I've done this correctly ... this post should go directly to my Sharkey account after I hit the commit button and the build process completes.
 Let's see what happens.